The New NIH Data Management and Sharing Policy 2023 – Why Sharing is Caring

 In this context, and more so from 2023, using an ELN can help your team tackle the reproducibility of research data by providing a centralized data management system with information that is easy to track, share and ultimately reproduce.

-Complying with the new NIH data sharing policy with the help of an electronic lab notebook will not only improve the reproducibility of your research.
+Complying with the new NIH Data Management and Sharing Policy with the help of an electronic lab notebook will improve the reproducibility of your research.
 It will also make a difference in resources utilization, enhancing the overall sustainability of the life science research ecosystem.
 Echoing what Dr. Jorgenson from NIH said, taxpayer’s money should not be wasted with the use of unnecessary resources due to poor reproducibility and the need to often repeat experiments.
 Therefore, improved data recording and data sharing can significantly affect both reproducibility and sustainability.
 It’s a win-win situation!